mmistakes/minimal-mistakes/_posts/2022-11-07-ten-scala-skills.md

 **Skill 5:** Therefore, the ability to use functions as values - pass them around, construct new ones on the spot, etc. - is a crucial skill for a functional Scala developer.
 Master it and you're well on your way.

 **Skill 6:** With functional programming, we can then start to think of collections, such as List, Set, Map, Vector, etc, and process them quickly with the help of FP-style combinators.
 The functions `map`, `flatMap` and `filter` are your best friends.
 With them, you can then build the famous for-comprehensions in Scala, which are nothing more than chains of `map` and `flatMap`.
-This will be another counterintuitive idea, because we programmers tend to think "for" as a "loop" (the C-style language curse), where as here, a for-comprehension is an expression.
+This will be another counterintuitive idea, because we programmers tend to think "for" as a "loop" (the C-style language curse), whereas here, a for-comprehension is an expression.

 ## Skills 7 and 8 of Abstract Reasoning